 - A sample of the questionnaire or instrument you are planning to use

-- Supporting letters from your Department Head or Dean, guaranteeing that sufficient time and resources will be provided to you for your research10
+- Supporting letters from your Department Head or Dean, guaranteeing that sufficient time and resources will be provided to you for your research

-- Letters of recommendation from colleagues, supervisors, or former mentors, mentioning specific examples of achievements and personal traits ideal for research10
+- Letters of recommendation from colleagues, supervisors, or former mentors, mentioning specific examples of achievements and personal traits ideal for research

-Writing a good proposal is not easy.
-However, a well-crafted proposal will not only provide the funding you require, but also make you better prepared for the study itself and possibly improve your chances of acquiring future grants.
+Writing grant proposals is not easy.
+However, a well-crafted research grant proposal will not only provide the funding you require, but also make you better prepared for the study itself and possibly improve your chances of acquiring future grants.

 1. Chung KC, Shauver MJ (2008).
 Fundamental principles of writing a successful grant proposal.
 Journal of Hand Surgery, 334: 566–572.